Uetersen: Coat of arms

-Blazon:In a red shield is a silver (= white) gate without any door.
+Blazon:In a red shield is a silver gate without any door.
 The wall has six pinnacles.
-There is a silver (= white) tower on each side, having two windows each and topped by silver (= white) triangular roofs.
+There is a silver tower on each side, having two windows each and topped by silver triangular roofs.
 Between the towers there is the nettle-leaf of the Counts of Holstein.
-In the open door at the base there stands a silver (= white) S-shaped object, which might show Virgin Mary and Jesus, standing upon a golden (= yellow) lying moon crescent and flanked by two golden (= yellow) stars on a red background.
-Below the door is a blue field probably symbolizing water.
+In the open door at the base there stands a silver S-shaped object, which might show the Virgin Mary and Jesus, standing upon a golden crescent moon and flanked by two golden stars on a red background.
+Below the door is a blue field that is thought to symbolize water.

 Notable people

 Known Uetersener

-A list of people who were born in Uetersen, live or have lived and work in the town or have been involved with it.
+People who were born in Uetersen, live or have lived and worked in the town or have been involved with it.